ylhyra/ylhyra_content/not_data/content/reading/video/Villi_Neto/Skata.md

 – ''Let's go''.

 <div class="video-explanation" data-translate="no">
 ''Skata'' is [[w:skate (fish)|skate]], a type of ray fish.
-On the festival of [[w:Þorrablót|Þorrablót]] (around February), fermented skate is eaten.
+On the festival of [[w:Þorláksmessa|Þorláksmessa]] (December 23), fermented skate is eaten.
 It has a pungent smell and therefore many people dislike it or are even disgusted by it, however people force themselves through it to demonstrate to their friends that they are authentic Icelanders.
 </div></Instagram>